 - Whisk eggs and egg yolks in a medium sized bowl.
 Next add sugar, cocoa powder, and instant coffee to the bowl and whisk together.

-- Add heavy cream and half and half to a large pot and heat to boiling level.
-Remove from heat.
+- Add heavy cream and half and half to a large saucepan and heat gently; do not let come to a boil.

 For the Chocolate Sauce: